 Construct separated path (south side) from Connie Lane to Big Lake Road or widen shoulders.
+If a separated path is constructed, evaluate a speed limit reduction out of consideration for users crossing the roadway to use the path.
 Estimated cost: \$8M (assumes higher cost path).